 Lockdown and pandemic

-Medical epistemology
+Medical epistemology and other

-The experience and value of illness.
+The philosophy of illness.

 - A paper on truthfulness and experiences of illness.